pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 ### story telling

-I disliked [Bret Victor's Kill math](http://worrydream.com/KillMath/) for actively ignoring the power of compression of equation layout.
+Way back when I disliked [Bret Victor's Kill math](http://worrydream.com/KillMath/) for actively ignoring the power of compression of equation layout.
-But nowadays also for its lack of imagination regarding the presentation of equation layout.
+But nowadays I don't like it for its lack of imagination regarding the presentation of equation layout.
 It just gives up and uses a completely different medium.
-(And before you ask, I didn't like the [scrubbing calculator](http://worrydream.com/ScrubbingCalculator/) that much either - even when you ignore that it's not accesible.
+Before you ask, I didn't like the [scrubbing calculator](http://worrydream.com/ScrubbingCalculator/) that much either - even when you ignore that it's not accesible.
 But at least the idea Explorable Explanations inspired [more](https://explorabl.es/) [people](https://landgreen.github.io/physics/).
-Perhaps I'm jaded and just can't find anything good in mathematical examples while I enjoy lovely examples like [why is the sky blue](https://halftone.co/projects/why-is-the-sky-blue/).)
+I readily admit I might be jaded and just can't find anything good in mathematical examples while I enjoy lovely examples like [why is the sky blue](https://halftone.co/projects/why-is-the-sky-blue/).

-Apps like [soulver](https://soulver.app/) showed a while ago how complex equation layout might become unnecessary.
+Apps like [soulver](https://soulver.app/) showed a while ago how some kinds of complex equation layout might become unnecessary.
 [Tandis](https://www.tandisgame.com) is mesmerizing and I suspect accessibility questions around these could teach us an awful lot more than any MathSpeak/Nemeth debate.